jiangdunchun/WampFramework/WampFramework/MDFiles/Instruction_of_WampFramework.md

 Date: 26/11/2018

 Here is a [website](https://wamp-proto.org) introducing the theory of **Wamp**.
-But, actually, I modify some technical details in order to adapt to the demand of invoking local c# assembly.
+But, actually, I modify some technical details in order to meet the demand of invoking API in local c# assembly.
 In summary, this framework could do these:
 >* Open the API of c# assembly to websocket connection in a simple and quick way, even though you don't have a clear conscious about how to organize the router
 >* Export all c# API to js file, as a result, the front_end could invoke these API just by referencing these files
 >* The asynchronous invoking is also supported.
 In other words, even though one method invoked by remote command in your assembly needs a long time to process, the later remote command will not be blocked